todvora/properties2xml/README.md

  For example, this is ascii encoded version of Czech words "žluťoučký kůň" - "\u017elu\u0165ou\u010dk\u00fd k\u016f\u0148", or city in Germany, "München" becomes "M\u00fcnchen".

  Solution could be to use smart IDE, which can convert this characters on the fly.
 Or switch properties to XML.
-They can be in UTF-8 and everything works nicely.
+Once you convert your files to XML, you don't need to convert symbols anymore, they can be UTF-8 encoded.
+Everything else works in the same way, as with .properties files.

  This is how properties in XML look like:
  ```
  <?xml version="1.0" encoding="UTF-8"?>